mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 This page lists all the documentation updates for [!DNL Journey Optimizer].

+## November 2022 {#november-2022}

+A recommendation has been added regarding the length of mirror pages URLs.
+[Read more](../design/message-tracking.md)

 ## October 2022 {#october-2022}

 * Added a journey use case on how to limit throughput using External Data Sources and Custom Actions.
 [Read more](../building-journeys/limit-throughput.md)